Young at Heart (Doris Day and Frank Sinatra album)

 The UK version, released by Philips Records as catalog number BBR 8040, featured 5 Doris Day songs (excluding "Just One of Those Things") and 3 Sinatra tracks (replacing "Someone to Watch Over Me" with "You Can Take My Word For It Baby" and "I'm Glad There Is You", which were not featured in the film).

-On May 31, 2004 the album was reissued, combined with You're My Thrill, as a compact disk by Sony BMG Music Entertainment.
+On May 31, 2004 the album was reissued, combined with You're My Thrill, as a compact disc by Sony BMG Music Entertainment.
 (In fact, though the CD was entitled "You're My Thrill/Young at Heart," the four added tracks that were added to "You're My Thrill" when it was retitled "Day Dreams" were included, as well as four extra tracks not included in either album originally.)